amioranza/sm2env/README.md

 - Fetch secrets from AWS Secrets Manager
 - Save secrets in different formats (stdout, JSON, .env, YAML)
+- Write output directly to a specified file with the `--file` option
+- Support for all AWS Secrets Manager formats (JSON, plain text, binary)
 - List available secrets with optional filtering
 - Stdout output uses the same KEY=VALUE format as .env files